Bnrobertson/Rainfall_Project/README.md

 Weather Underground: Monthly weather history data from Weather Underground (https://www.wunderground.com/history/monthly/us/nc/morrisville/KRDU/date/2024-5).

-Meteostat: Historical weather data formatted according to Meteostat standards (https://dev.meteostat.net/python/#installation).
+Meteostat Library: Historical weather data formatted according to Meteostat standards (https://dev.meteostat.net/python/#installation).

-The data will span 23 years to ensure a comprehensive analysis.
+The data will span nearly 25 years to ensure a comprehensive analysis.
 We will validate the data by cross-referencing with other local weather stations and official meteorological records to ensure accuracy and completeness.
+Meteostat data is sourceed from national weather services like the National Oceanic and Atmospheric Administration (NOAA)

 ## Usage

 To recreate the analysis:
 Clone this repository to your local machine.
-In PostgreSQL, create a database entitled "Rainfall" Within the "Rainfall_project" database, use the Rain_no_rain.sql file to create a table named Rainfall Import the file to the "" table just created in PostgreSQL
+In PostgreSQL, create a database entitled "Rainfall" Within the "Rainfall_project" database, use the Rain_no_rain.sql file to create a table named Rainfall Import the file to the table just created in PostgreSQL
 1.	### Data Fetching and Processing
 a.
 Fetch daily weather data for Raleigh, NC using the Meteostat library.